frakkerman/colboost/README.md

   Introduced in *our paper* (2025)

 - **QRLPBoost**
-  Quadratically Regularized LPBoost, inspired by ERLPBoost.
-Uses a second-order approximation of the KL-divergence to regularize the boosting distribution.
+  Quadratically Regularized LPBoost, ERLPBoost variant with second-order approximation of KL-divergence regularization.
   Introduced in *our paper* (2025)

 - **LPBoost**